holidayextras/culture/react-troubleshooter.md

 ## State

-The concencus (at Holiday Extras) is to ensure state is handled at the highest possibly component in the heirarchy.
+The consensus (at Holiday Extras) is to ensure state is handled at the highest possible component in the heirarchy.
 For this reason, unless there's a good use case, *no components should have state*